Everything you need to know about one of the riskiest method of making money in Stocks Market

 The chart below shows that the company’s shares dropped by more than 80% after the short report.

 What are the Short Selling Risks?

 While short selling is a good method of making money, it is also the riskiest.
-It is riskier when you sell short than when you buy.
+That's why It is riskier when you sell short than when you buy.

 When you buy a stock at $10, the opportunities for making money are limitless.
 This is because a stock does not have a ceiling, it can move from $10 to $1,000.

 In fact, this is something that has happened before.
 Think of Bitcoin that was trading at less than a dollar ten years ago and is now trading at $8,000.